 Although less developed and ambitious than Bangkok, there was immediately something raw about the city of Jakarta which I felt not just a strong affiliation with but seemed like it was already apart of my bones for a long time.
 Language is everything I suppose.
 Having access to a population’s thoughts, feelings, expressions, aspirations, resistance… is surely a significant reason why I felt so at one with her.
 It was like living in my cousin’s hometown, and no longer a stranger in a foreign city.
 In a way I was of course, as the country is very much my mother’s lineage.
 And so there were many aspects of their national traits I felt I also grew up with in the house and amongst our extended family.

 I love the poetic eloquence of the people.
 It is thoroughly common for a taxi driver or a hotel doorman to be able to speak elegantly of politics.
 When asking a taxi driver of his opinion regarding President Jokowi, who was a little less than one year in office by then, his response was ‘Rasanya, dia telah menjadi seorang pejuang yang kami impikan’meaning ‘We feel he has become the fighter that we dreamt of’.
-When commenting to a hotel doorman that there were too many demonstrations in Jakarta he responded ‘Tetapi bukankah demonstrasi itu bunga demokrasi?’meaning ‘But aren’t demonstrations the flowers of democracy?’.
+When commenting to a hotel doorman that there were too many demonstrations in Jakarta he responded ‘Tetapi bukankah demonstrasi itu bunga demokrasi?’meaning ‘But aren’t demonstrations the flowers of democracy?’ (a friend’s anecdote).
 The common man’s throwaway opinions all appeared to be somehow more profoundly reflected on and articulated than what I was accustomed to.